The College may restrict support for international travel if public health conditions warrant.

-The program is administered by the Office of the Dean of the College of Arts and Sciences and funded by a gift from the estate of Dr. Harriet L. O’Leary, former professor of Foreign Languages and Literatures.
+The program is administered by the Office of the Dean of the College of Arts & Sciences and funded by a gift from the estate of Dr. Harriet L. O’Leary, former professor of Foreign Languages and Literatures.
 The program’s guidelines will be reviewed periodically and revised as appropriate.
-Questions about this program should be directed to Dr. Dixie Blackley, Associate Dean of the College of Arts & Sciences (email@example.com).
+Questions about this program should be directed to Dr. Dixie Blackley, Associate Dean of the College of Arts & Sciences, at email@example.com.

 Grants are awarded to help defray the costs of traveling abroad for academic purposes.
 These academic purposes include: scholarship (conference participation and/or attendance); research or creative arts projects (in progress and/or in a new area); and teaching (professional development, workshops, seminars, conference participation and/or attendance).

-Any faculty member within the College of Arts and Sciences who is tenured, on a tenure track, a professor of practice, or administrative faculty is eligible to apply for a grant under this program.
+Any faculty member within the College of Arts & Sciences who is tenured, on a tenure track, a professor of practice, or administrative faculty is eligible to apply for a grant under this program.
+Eligible faculty members will receive an application with the email message inviting them to apply for a travel grant.
 Applications of faculty members on or due for sabbatical leave are considered in the same way as those of other applicants.